sMooreEWU/SeedyRomanceDistrib/README.md

 ## Installation
 ### Macbook
+- Download the 'MySeedyRomance(Mac).zip'
+- Decompress the arcive and Double click on 'My Seedy Romance' app
+- Have fun!

 ### Windows
-- Download the 'SeedyRomance_1-0.zip' and unzip the contents of the file
+- Download the 'SeedyRomance_1-0_Windows.zip' and unzip the contents of the file
 - Open up the unzipped file and double click on the 'MySeedyRomance.exe'
 - Have fun!